tsuereth/glog/content/post/2017/03/16_zelda_wild.md

 It's just a shame that the final dungeon, the final boss, and the final cutscene are all so ... <i>drab</i>.
 And that there's never really any sense of narrative payoff -- almost all the characters you meet are lifelessly flat, and tales of the ancient past never fully develop.

-I also need to call out the game's graphical performance (on <platform:Wii U>, although as far as I know it isn't dramatically different on <platform:Switch>).
+I also need to call out the game's graphical performance (on [Wii U](platform:WiiU), although as far as I know it isn't dramatically different on <platform:Switch>).
 The resolution is noticeably low, and the frame rate can get <i>abysmal</i>, particularly in populated towns.
 The game is at its worst when a moblin starts to ragdoll, and the screen can freeze for a full, excruciating second.  ... it's bad.

 Then again, it occurs to me that [Ocarina of Time](game:The Legend of Zelda: Ocarina of Time) and [Majora's Mask](game:The Legend of Zelda: Majora's Mask) also ran like total shit on <platform:N64>.
 And they're still remembered pretty fondly.
 So there's that.
 (At least Breath of the Wild has a pretty great draw distance.)